 COVID-19 Services and Products

-The impact that the COVID-19 pandemic has had worldwide is of unprecedented proportions, with over 4.6 million infected and ~300,000+ deaths in 216 countries and areas*.
-As this pandemic continues to devastate global communities, the need to rapidly develop effective solutions to prevent and treat this disease is of critical importance.
+The impact that the COVID-19 pandemic has had worldwide is of unprecedented proportions, with over 280 million infected and 5.4 million deaths in 224 countries and areas.

 From diagnostics to drug discovery and vaccine development, GenScript has developed a comprehensive range of products and services that scientists can use to accelerate COVID-19/SARS-CoV-2 research and development.